← Back to ResourcesBreed Guides

 Required cardiac testing for ethical Cavalier breeding:

-- ANNUAL echocardiogram by board-certified veterinary cardiologist (DACVIM-Cardiology), not just GP heart auscultation
+1. Annual echocardiogram by a board-certified veterinary cardiologist (DACVIM-Cardiology).
+Not just a GP heart auscultation.

-- Both parents must be cardiac-cleared at time of breeding
+2. Both parents must be cardiac-cleared at the time of breeding.

-- CKCSC heart and MRI scheme guidelines require: females not bred before 30 months AND parents must have been clear at age 5 (significantly reduces puppy MVD risk)
+3. CKCSC heart and MRI scheme guidelines.
+Females cannot be bred before 30 months.
+Parents must still be clear at age 5.
+This significantly reduces puppy MVD risk.

-- MRI for syringomyelia (CKCSC also recommends — most breeders skip this)
+4. MRI for syringomyelia.
+CKCSC also recommends this, and most breeders skip it.

 Red flags:

-For most adopters, adopting an adult Cavalier from rescue is dramatically better risk management than gambling on breeder testing claims.
-Adult Cavaliers in rescue can be cardiac-tested by your own vet ($400–$700 echo) before adoption commitment.
+For most adopters, an adult Cavalier from rescue is dramatically better risk management than gambling on breeder testing claims.
+Adult Cavaliers in rescue can be cardiac-tested by your own vet ($400 to $700 echo) before you commit.

 What is episodic falling syndrome in Cavaliers?

-Episodic falling syndrome (EFS) is a Cavalier-specific neurological condition where dogs experience sudden episodes of muscle stiffness/seizure-like activity triggered by exercise, excitement, or stress.
-Distinct from regular seizures.
-Affects approximately 1–3% of Cavaliers.
-Symptoms: stiff hindlimbs, “deer-leaping” gait, falling over after extended exercise, fully conscious during episode (unlike seizures), recovers within minutes.
-Diagnosis: clinical signs + DNA test (autosomal recessive gene) at Embark Vet ($150–$200).
-Treatment: avoid triggers (extended exercise, excitement), clonazepam for severe cases.
-Lifelong condition but generally manageable.
+Episodic falling syndrome (EFS) is a Cavalier-specific neurological condition.
+Dogs experience sudden episodes of muscle stiffness or seizure-like activity.
+Triggers include exercise, excitement, or stress.
+EFS is distinct from regular seizures.
+It affects about 1 to 3% of Cavaliers.
+Symptoms: stiff hindlimbs, a “deer-leaping” gait, falling over after extended exercise, and full consciousness during the episode (unlike a seizure).
+Recovery takes minutes.
+Diagnosis: clinical signs plus a DNA test for the autosomal recessive gene at Embark Vet ($150 to $200).
+Treatment: avoid triggers and use clonazepam for severe cases.
+EFS is lifelong but generally manageable.

 What eye problems do Cavaliers have?